Earliz/Translations/README.md

 ## Key format

 Localization files contain a PHP array "$t" of all translation keys.
-The basic format of a key is the format of a PHP array item.
+The basis format of a key is the format of a PHP array item.
 ```php
 $t['home'] = "Home";
 ```